 - Mary Maria (1882-1962) m.
 Charles O’HARA on April 26, 1904 at.
 St. Patrick’s Roman Catholic Church – had 4 children

-- William John (1885-1966) m.
-Della Bernice Hammond.
-William lived on the family farm until sometime after 1911 when he went to Saskatchewan.
+- William John (1885-1966) William lived on the family farm until sometime after 1911 when he went to Saskatchewan.
 His draft papers from 1918 have him as single and living in Amulet, Saskatchewan.
 Sometime later he married Della Bernice Hammond, daughter of Ben Hammond of North Dakota.
 They had two children William Maurice Harrison in 1921 and Rosalie Edith Harrison in 1924.
-They were living on Yuma County, Arizona in the 1930 and 1940 US Census.
+Later they moved to the US.
+They were living in Yuma County, Arizona in the 1930 and 1940 US Census.
 Descendants continue to live in Yuma today.